 Summary

-So if you need a knife that durable and holds a strong edge for a long time, head for the S30v.
-If instead, you’re on a budget or just simply don’t need something premium, 420HC steel knives are more than capable with the added bonus of being easy to sharpen thanks to their softer characteristics.
+If instead you’re on a budget or just simply don’t need something premium, 420HC steel knives are more than capable.
+They also have the added bonus of being easy to sharpen thanks to their softer characteristics.